lunarc/lunarc_docs/docs/authenticator_howto.md

 ## Login to the LUNARC HPC desktop

-Activation of the Pocket Pass app must be done inside the Lund University network, It can be done done in a web browser running directly on a computer or smartphone.
+Activation of the Pocket Pass app is done via a web-based activation portal.
+Activation can be done done in a web browser from a computer or smartphone.
 We recommend that you use a computer for the activation.
-The link to the activation portal is [https://phenix3.lunarc.lu.se/selfservice/](https://phenix3.lunarc.lu.se/selfservice/)
+The link to the activation portal is [https://phenix3.lunarc.lu.se/selfservice/](https://phenix3.lunarc.lu.se/selfservice/).

 ## Starting the Self-service portal

-If you are using the Lunarc HPC desktop you, after you log in click on the **Applications** menu on the top left on the desktop.
+If you are using the Lunarc HPC desktop, after having logged in click on the **Applications** menu on the top left on the desktop.
 Select **Lunarc Tools/Security/Register OTP Authenticator**.
 If the menu item is not available you need to start a new desktop session, see the section ["Resolving issues when connecting"](http://lunarc-documentation.readthedocs.io/en/latest/using_hpc_desktop/#resolving-issues-when-connecting) of the Desktop guide for details.

 ![sample screen](images/authenticator_menu.png "Desktop sample screen")